lmparppei/BeatPlugins/Plugins/Review Manager.beatPlugin/readme.txt

 Right Side (Review List)
-- Triangle button (top right): Click to expand all reviews (if they are longer than 3 lines) or collapse them (yellow = expanded / grey = collapsed)
+- Resize window icons (narrow and wide)
+- Tag-Filter: Click the filter field to choose a tag, or select "– no tag –" to show untagged reviews.
+Use the Invert icon to invert filter.
 - Link button: When activated, the plugin will follow the cursor in the main Beat window and scroll automatically.
+- Triangle button (top right): Click to expand all reviews (if they are longer than 3 lines) permanently or collapse them and expand manually (Enter).
 - Add tags: Click the "+" below a review to add a new tag.
 You can add as many tags to a review as you like.
+- Move: select text in the document and click on the (yellow) move-icon to move review position
+- Edit: Click on the edit-icon to edit the review, click the undo icon (or press [Esc] to revert to the saved version
+- Copy: Click on the copy-icon (or press [Cmd-C] to copy the entire review (incl. tags)
 - Remove tags: Click the small "✕" on a tag to remove it.
 - Filter by tag: Click on any tag to instantly filter the list by that tag.
 - Select reviews: Click the checkbox next to a review to select it.